 The goal of the workshop is to help USI faculty members – in particular those in mid-career – explore career challenges faced by associate professors and by institutions trying to support them.
 All USI faculty members are welcome to attend, regardless of rank, as the strategies discussed in this workshop can be applied at any point in their career trajectory.

 The free workshop includes continental breakfast and lunch; reservations are required.
-RSVP by April 27 at www.USI.edu/cnhpworkshop.
+RSVP by the end of the day April 28 at www.USI.edu/cnhpworkshop.

 Photo Credit: Provided